-As Ordinary Business
+As ordinary business

-- To receive and adopt the audited financial statements for the year ended December 31, 2008 and the reports of the directors and auditors thereon.
-Resolution 1 - To approve the payment of a final dividend of three (3) sen gross per ordinary share less 25% income tax for the year ended December 31, 2008.
-Resolution 2 - To approve the payment of directors' fees of RM150,000 for the year ended December 31, 2008.
-Resolution 3 - To re-elect Niels Johan Holm who retires pursuant to Article 99 of the Company's Articles of Association.
-Resolution 4 - To re-elect André Eugen Hägi who retires pursuant to Article 99 of the Company's Articles of Association.
-Resolution 5 - To re-appoint PricewaterhouseCoopers as auditors of the Company and to authorize the directors to fix their remuneration.
-Resolution 6
+- To receive and adopt the audited financial statements for the year ended December 31, 2009 and the reports of the directors and auditors thereon.
+Resolution 1 - 2.
+To approve the payment of a final gross dividend of 1.8 sen per ordinary share less 25% income tax and a final single tier dividend of 1.65 sen per ordinary share for the year ended December 31, 2009.

+3. To approve the payment of directors' fees of RM150,000 for the year ended December 31, 2009.

+To re-elect Michael Lim Hee Kiang who retires pursuant to Article 99 of the Company's Articles of Association.
+Resolution 4

+5. To re-elect Thon Lek who retires pursuant to Article 99 of the Company's Articles of Association.

+To re-appoint PricewaterhouseCoopers as auditors of the Company and to authorize the directors to fix their remuneration.

-As Special Business
+As special business